Help America Vote Act: Commissioners

 The Election Assistance Commission includes four commissioners (2 Democrats and 2 Republicans) appointed by the President and subject to the advice and consent of the Senate.
 Commissioners are recommended by House and Senate leadership.
 HAVA requires all commissioners have experience with or expertise in election administration or the study of elections.

 Staff

 Staff of the EAC will consist of at least an executive director and a general counsel.

 Annual report

 Not later than January 31 of each year, the EAC is required to submit an annual report to Congress detailing activities related to HAVA programs including grants or other payments and all votes taken by commissioners.

 Voting machines

-HAVA requires states to use funding to replace punched card voting systems or lever voting systems with new systems in accordance with HAVA's voting system standards.
+HAVA requires states to use funding allocated by the federal government to replace punched card voting systems or lever voting systems with new systems in accordance with HAVA's voting system standards.The funding amounted to $325 million, allowing $4,000 to be given to every precinct to further the effort of unifying voting systems.

 Voting systems standards

 HAVA sets forth requirements for all voting systems, including that they: